googlearchive/androidpay-quickstart/README.md

 # androidpay-quickstart

+**IMPORTANT: The Android Pay API has been superseded by the [Google Payment API](https://developers.google.com/payments/).**

+**This sample is deprecated and is no longer maintained.
+Please see [paymentsapi-quickstart](https://github.com/android-pay/paymentsapi-quickstart) for an up-to-date sample.**

 ## Overview
 This sample demonstrates basic usage of the Android Pay API.
 For more information, visit the following link: